Dedicated Server versus a High Level VPS

 - You are an existing lower level VPS customer wanting a smooth upgrade process that will allow you to maintain your existing IP addresses and environment settings.

 While A VPS offers more flexibility than a Shared or Reseller hosting environment, the server's resources are still shared amongst other VPS users.
-If the site needs its own dedicated environment, it's always possible to upgrade from VPS to a Dedicated Server once the traffic warrants it.
+If the site needs its own dedicated environment, it's always possible to upgrade from a VPS to a Dedicated Server once the traffic warrants it.

 Consider Purchasing a Dedicated Server if: